Support with dementia in Preston

 Preston dementia support from Helping Hands

-As one of the UK’s leading dementia care providers, our Preston care team has many years of experience supporting people with dementia.
+As one of the UK’s leading dementia care providers, our home care Preston team has many years of experience supporting people with dementia.
 We offer the highest standards of dementia care.
 Our award-winning training programme requires our carers to complete intensive training and assessments on dementia care.
 All of our carers also complete ongoing training courses to expand their knowledge and ensure that their care approach remains up to date.
 Our services are fully-regulated by the Care Quality Commission (CQC) and the Care Inspectorate Wales (CIW), so you can trust in the quality of our services and carers.
 Every Helping Hands carer is passionate about quality care and committed to helping people with dementia live well despite the condition.

 Why dementia home care is a good option in Preston